Rules and Procedures of the Faculty of Princeton University and Other Provisions of Concern to the Faculty

 D. Discrimination, Harassment, and Sexual Misconduct

 1. Princeton University is committed to maintaining an environment free of all forms of harassment, discrimination, and sexual misconduct.
 All members of the Faculty, academic professionals (Professional Librarians, Professional Researchers, Professional Specialists) and non-academic staffs are responsible for helping to insure a community free of such prohibited conduct.
 The information provided below describes the University’s policies prohibiting discrimination, harassment, and sexual misconduct.
-It also explains the processes through which complaints by or against members of these groups may be brought forward, as well as descriptions of the central roles played by "harassment resolution facilitators" and "confidential counselors" in the resolution process.
+It also explains the processes through which complaints by or against members of these groups may be brought forward, as well as descriptions of the central roles played by "harassment resolution facilitators" and "confidential resources" in the resolution process.
 The full text of the University’s Nondiscrimination/Anti-Harassment Policy and Procedures, prohibiting discrimination and harassment, can be accessed at http://www.princeton.edu/diversity/policy/antiharassment/.
-The full text of the University’s statement prohibiting sexual misconduct can be accessed at http://www.princeton.edu/pub/rrr/part1/index.xml#comp12.
+The full text of the University’s statement prohibiting sex discrimination and sexual misconduct can be accessed at http://www.princeton.edu/pub/rrr/part1/index.xml#comp12.

 2. Discrimination, harassment, and sexual misconduct are serious violations of University policy as well as violations of federal and state law.
 Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex in education programs receiving federal funds.
 Title VII of the Civil Rights Act of 1964 prohibits discrimination on the basis of race, color, religion, sex, and national origin in employment practices.
-The New Jersey Law Against Discrimination prohibits discrimination in employment practices on bases such as race, color, religion, sex, national origin, sexual orientation, disability, age and gender identity.
+The New Jersey Law Against Discrimination prohibits discrimination in employment practices on bases such as race, color, religion, sex, national origin, sexual orientation, disability, age and gender identity or expression.

 3. As required by law, the University has devised and adopted appropriate procedures for addressing and resolving concerns and complaints of discrimination, harassment, and sexual misconduct by members of the campus community.
 Under the law, employers and supervisors (i.e., individuals with assigned supervisory duties over employees) have a responsibility to report claims of discrimination, harassment, and sexual misconduct to the appropriate individuals designated in these procedures.
 "Supervisors" in a university context include Chairs of departments who supervise Faculty, and all individuals who have been assigned formal supervisory duties over employees.
 For example, apart from the Chair of a department, Faculty do not normally supervise each other, or, in the relevant sense, students.
 They do, however, often have supervisory responsibility over members of support staff or members of other professional staffs, and are thus under an affirmative obligation to respond to incidents of discrimination, harassment, and sexual misconduct in their areas of supervisory responsibility.
 Supervisors in the sense just defined are not only responsible for reporting incidents when they receive a specific complaint or concern alleging improper activity on the part of a member of their staff, but they also have a duty to report such matters that come to their attention informally (e.g., by witnessing or otherwise learning of such incidents).
 Indeed they may be held responsible for not having acted upon matters about which they reasonably should have known.

-4. Discrimination against a person on the basis of his/her race, creed, color, sex, gender identity, age, national origin, ancestry, religion, physical or mental disability, veteran's status, marital or domestic partnership status, affectional or sexual orientation, or any other characteristic protected under law is unlawful and violates University policy.
+4. Discrimination against a person on the basis of his/her race, creed, color, sex, gender identity or expression, age, national origin, ancestry, religion, physical or mental disability, veteran's status, marital or domestic partnership status, affectional or sexual orientation, or any other characteristic protected under law is unlawful and violates University policy.
 The University expects all members of the campus community, as well as its visitors, to be treated equally based on merit in all aspects related to its educational programs and activities, and in all aspects related to employment.

 Listed below are examples of conduct that can constitute discrimination if based on an individual’s protected characteristic.
 This list is not all-inclusive; in addition, each situation must be considered in light of the specific facts and circumstances to determine if discrimination has occurred.